bitshares-dex/bsips/bsip-asset-disable-limit-order-create-flag.md

 # Summary for Shareholders

-This BSIP proposes a way to protect ICO-holders of loosing potential customers through undercutting of earlier participants in a more round ICO.
+This BSIP proposes a way to protect ICO-holders of loosing potential customers through the undercutting of earlier participants in a more round ICO.

 # Copyright